Kneecrust/keycaps/README.md

 Made a homing version of every size as well.

 Also made a version with a dollar sign.

+Also included the choc variants for 1.25, 1.5, and 2u in both regular and perpendicular orientations.
 ______
 ### **Shiratama Keycaps**